Does Kratom Interact With Trazodone?

 Agonistic interaction occurs when two substances having the same effect are used together.
 These substances produce a similar effect by acting on the same receptors or acting on different receptors that cause similar responses.

 Kratom acts as a stimulant in lower doses, but it can cause sedation in higher doses.
-It primarily works on mu-opioid receptors, resulting in pain relief .
+It primarily works on mu-opioid receptors, relieving pain .
 Kratom also affects D2 dopamine and serotonin (5-HT2c and 5-HT7) receptors, with potential antipsychotic and antidepressant effects .

 Trazodone is a serotonin receptor and reuptake inhibitor.
 This class of drugs treats major depressive disorders.
 In addition, these drugs are used in post-traumatic stress disorder and sleep disorders.